scheinerman/Matroids.jl/README.md

 # Matroids

-**THIS IS A VERY EARLY RELEASE!!
+**THIS IS AN EARLY RELEASE!!
 Any update below 0.1.0 might be breaking.**